What is an overactive thyroid?

 - Incorrect medicine dosages – if people overmedicate with thyroid hormone replacement, it can cause hyperthyroidism.

-- Lumps on the thyroid – extra tissue can also produce the thyroid hormones, creating higher levels.
+- Lumps on the thyroid – extra tissue called nodules which grow on the thyroid can lead to an overproduction of thyroid hormones, creating higher levels in the body.

 What are the symptoms?